Biserkov/refindit/README.md

 # ReFindit #

-ReFindit is a bibliographic references search engine that brings together information from different sources and builds services on top of the unified data.
+ReFindit is a bibliographic references metasearch engine that brings together information from different sources and builds services on top of the unified data.

 Start finding now at [ReFindit.org](http://refindit.org).